Tyrique1512/MedCare/README.md

 ## Signup Insights

 •	In 2020, all campaign categories experienced a significant rise in signups due to increased demand for healthcare products during the pandemic.
+While the pandemic initially boosted signups, most categories experienced a decline from mid-2022 onwards, with recent signups falling below pre-pandemic levels.
+However, the #Coverage Matters and #HealthyLiving categories have shown resilience, collectively accounting for approximately 47% of recent signups.
+Some COVID-based campaigns also had abnormally high CACs at $1.2-$2.2K

 •	Health For All campaign category had the strongest performance, achieving 3,5k signups and a signup rate of 2%, approximately 12x higher than the overall average.

-• This high signup rate is due to the Health Awareness campaign type, which had by far the highest signup rate across all campaign types (3.72%)
+This high signup rate is due to the Health Awareness campaign type, which had by far the highest signup rate across all campaign types (3.72%)

 • Golden Years Security has the lowest signup count (23) and the lowest signup rate (0,18%) despite having the highest cost per signup ($177).